alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-honoring-people-of-bidah.md

 lang: en
 locale: en
 note: true
-excerpt: "Sufism is a Bid'ah or innovation in Islam, and every Bid'ah is a means of going astray."
+summary: "Sufism is a Bid'ah or innovation in Islam, and every Bid'ah is a means of going astray."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz